-- The major limitation of Newton’s law of cooling is that the temperature of surroundings must remain constant during the cooling of the body.
+- The major limitation of Newton’s law of cooling is that the temperature of the surroundings must remain constant during the cooling of the body

-Example 1: A body at temperature 40ºC is kept in a surrounding of constant temperature 20ºC.
+Example 1: A body at a temperature of 40ºC is kept in a surrounding of constant temperature of 20ºC.
 It is observed that its temperature falls to 35ºC in 10 minutes.
 Find how much more time will it take for the body to attain a temperature of 30ºC.

 Now, for the interval in which temperature falls from 40 to 35oC.

 (35 – 20) = (40 – 20) e-k.10